How Charities Can Attract More Volunteers and Keep Them

 Three things any charity can do now

-• Create a simple, visual volunteer welcome resource.
+• Create a simple visual volunteer welcome resource.
 It doesn’t need to be 20 pages.
-Even a well-designed four-page PDF that brings your charity to life is a significant step forward from nothing.
+A well-designed four-page PDF that brings your charity to life is a significant step forward.

 • Audit your onboarding process.
 Map out what happens between someone expressing interest and their first day.
 Where do people fall through the gaps?

-Generally no, volunteers are not employees or workers in the legal sense, and are not entitled to the same statutory rights such as the National Minimum Wage, holiday pay, or sick pay.
-However, if a volunteer arrangement starts to look like a working relationship, for example if there are regular hours, set tasks, and an expectation of ongoing attendance, there is a risk that a tribunal could find the person to be a worker.
-It’s worth getting HR advice if you’re unsure about the nature of your volunteer arrangements.
+Generally no. Volunteers are not employees or workers in the legal sense and are not entitled to statutory rights such as the National Minimum Wage, holiday pay or sick pay.
+However, if a volunteer arrangement starts to look like an employment relationship, with regular hours, set tasks and an expectation of ongoing attendance, there is a risk that a tribunal could find the person to be a worker.
+If you’re unsure about the nature of your volunteer arrangements, it is worth taking HR advice.

-A volunteer welcome pack should cover who the charity is and what it stands for, the range of volunteer roles available, what volunteers can expect from the charity in terms of support, training, and recognition, what the charity expects of volunteers in terms of commitment and conduct, key practical information like expenses and contact details, and ideally some real stories from existing volunteers.
-It should be visual, on-brand, and genuinely engaging.
+A volunteer welcome pack should cover who the charity is and what it stands for, the range of volunteer roles available, what volunteers can expect in terms of support, training and recognition, what the charity expects of them in terms of commitment and conduct, key practical information like expenses and contacts, and ideally some real stories from existing volunteers.
+It should be visual, on-brand and genuinely engaging rather than a collection of forms and policies.

 Explore related insights